 7• Black tie event at a 5 star luxury hotel

-DO: Referred to as “black tie”, the smoking jacket is a popular choice of wear for you or your groom.
+DO: Referred to as “black tie”, the smoking jacket with shirt is a popular choice of wear for you the groom.
 As well as the semi-formal tuxedo it adds a touch of class to your wedding.

 8• Elegant and sophisticated dress code for him

 DO: Black tie is a semi-formal Western dress code for evening events, originating in British and American conventions for attire in the 19th century.
 Source: wikipedia

 DON’T: Another thing a formal festivity does not require that the groom wears a black tie.
 However, for your, soon to be husband a dashingly smart lounge suit & shirt (with or without a bow tie) is perfect.
 Shopping tip: www.whowhatwear.com.